 I hope I am wrong and both these are isolated cases, but from talking to other agents, this could become the norm for awhile.
 So even if you have bought or sold ahome in the past, this isn’t the same market it used to be, so don’t go in expecting it will be the same.
 I’m betting your agent may even be in for a few surprises along the way.

-BELOW YOU WILL FIND ALL THE HOMES AND CONDOS
+BELOW YOU WILL FIND ALL THE HOMES FOR SALE IN

 Respect Realty LLC (Expect More)